slint-ui/slint/docs/langref.md

 ## Conditional element

-Similar to `for`, the `if` construct can instentiate element only if a given condition is true.
+Similar to `for`, the `if` construct can instantiate element only if a given condition is true.
 The syntax is `if (condition) : id := Element { ... }`

 ```60